PCREF Logos

 Priorities

-Our Trust data shows that patients from Black African, Black Caribbean, Black Mixed and Black Other census categories have the worst access, experience, and outcomes in our mental health services.
-In this first iteration of PCREF, we are focusing on these groups.
+Our Trust data shows that patients from Black African, Black Caribbean, Black Mixed and Black Other census categories are likely to have the poorest access, experience, and outcomes in our mental health services.
+In this first iteration of PCREF, we have been focusing on these groups.

 Our PCREF programme is focused on the three core components also known as our priorities:

-• Part 1: Leadership and Governance – these are national expectations on all NHS Mental Health Trusts to fulfil their statutory and legal requirements.
+• Part 1: Leadership and Governance – Legislative and Regulatory Obligations (Leadership and Governance) – Our Trust’s Board will be leading on establishing and monitoring plans of action which fulfil our statutory and legal requirements.
+These are national expectations on all NHS Mental Health Trusts to fulfil their statutory and legal requirements.
 Our PCREF approach will demonstrate compliance against six requirements, through several areas that will be monitored and reviewed by ethnicity by the Trust Board.

 • Part 2: National Organisational Competencies (NOCs) – these are ten core competencies a culturally responsible mental health service should demonstrate.
 At our Trust, Part 2 is broken down into three key areas: